adityakaushik01/adityakaushik01/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Web Development.
-As a fresher, I am seeking new opportunities to grow and learn.<br>
+As a fresher, I am seeking new opportunities to grow and learn.<br><br>
 - 🌱 I’m currently learning Javascript and React.js.
 - 👯 I’m looking to collaborate on Fullstack projects.
 - 💬 Ask me about C, Java, Python, HTML, CSS, Bootstrap and any general software development or web development questions.